ALEHACKsp/physmeme/README.md

 Now that we know that the syscalls bytes are going to be that far into the physical page we can map each physical page into our process 512 at a time (2mb) and then check the page + page_offset and compare with the syscalls bytes.
 After we have the syscalls page mapped into our process we can pretty much call any function inside of the kernel simply by installing an inline hook into that mapped page and then calling into the syscall.
-This is what kdmapper does.

 <img src="https://cdn.discordapp.com/attachments/687446832175251502/701355063939039292/unknown.png"/>